How Canada beat France in ice dancing

 But in late 2016, the duo announced that they would make a comeback with intention of competing in Pyeongchang in 2018.

-The announcement shocked the skating community, with 2002 Olympic ice dance champion David Pelletier telling the CBC he would "never, ever, ever" have made that decision.
+The announcement shocked the skating community, with 2002 Olympic pairs skating champion David Pelletier telling the CBC he would "never, ever, ever" have made that decision.

 After dropping from gold to silver between 2010 and 2014, why risk defeat in 2018?